lakshy-sharma/aristotle/README.md

 # Aristotle

-The colosseum project is a place where I try to automate my research code base and create a plugin based ecosystem to run research pipelines.
+The arsitotle is a project where I conduct practical research.

+The code has been written such that each research project can be integrated into the mainline code base using plugin registration.
-The code has been designed to integrate with other research 0projects provided they follow a basic naming convention.
+Only requirement is that the programmers follow a basic naming convention.

-The architecture is simple with the following folder.
+The program layout is simple with the following folder.

 1. modules
 2. views